 The application of IFRS 16 is mandatory and will be effective for the Corporation's annual reporting period beginning on November 1, 2019.
-The Corporation continues to assess the impact of the adoption of this new standard on its consolidated financial statements and has not determined which transition method it will use.
+The Corporation intends to apply the retrospective method with restatement for each prior reporting period presented.
+The Corporation intends to apply the practical expedient relating to the accounting for short-term leases and to reassess its previous conclusions to determine whether its contracts contain leases at the date of initial application, as it does not expect to use the practical expedient described in IFRS 16 paragraph C3.
+The Corporation continues to assess the impact of the adoption of this new standard on its consolidated financial statements.